Denethor: Fictional biography

-As invasion became certain, Denethor ordered the warning beacons of Gondor to be lit, and summoned forces from Gondor's provinces and from Rohan, while the people of Minas Tirith were sent away to safety.
-Denethor ordered his son Faramir to take his men to defend the river crossing at Osgiliath and the great wall of the Rammas Echor.
-Faramir was wounded, apparently mortally; his body was carried back to the city.
+As invasion becomes certain, Denethor orders the warning beacons of Gondor to be lit, and summons forces from Gondor's provinces and from Rohan, while the people of Minas Tirith are sent away to safety.
+Denethor orders his son Faramir to take his men to defend the river crossing at Osgiliath and the great wall of the Rammas Echor.
+Faramir is wounded, apparently mortally; his body is carried back to the city.

-Denethor, grief-struck by the apparent loss of his son, ordered his servants to burn him alive on a funeral pyre prepared for himself and Faramir in Rath Dínen.
-He broke the white rod of his office over his knee, casting the pieces into the flames.
-He laid himself down on the pyre and so died, clasping the palantír in his hands.
-Faramir was saved from the flames by Gandalf.
+Denethor, grief-struck by the apparent loss of his son, orders his servants to burn him alive on a funeral pyre prepared for himself and Faramir in Rath Dínen.
+He breaks the white rod of his office over his knee, casting the pieces into the flames.
+He lies down on the pyre and so dies, clasping the palantír in his hands.
+Faramir is saved from the flames by Gandalf.

 Analysis

+Character flaws

+Denethor's madness and despair has been compared to that of Shakespeare's King Lear.
+Both men are first outraged when their children (Faramir and Cordelia, respectively) refuse to aid them, but then grieve upon their children's death – which is only perceived in the case of Faramir.
+According to Michael D. C. Drout, both Denethor and Lear "despair of God's mercy", something extremely dangerous in a leader who has to defend his realm.
+Sauron drives Denethor to suicide by showing him in the Palantír the Black Fleet approaching Gondor, while concealing the fact that the ships are carrying Aragorn's troops, coming to Gondor's rescue.
+The Tolkien scholar Tom Shippey comments that this forms part of a pattern around the use of the Palantír, that one should not try to see the future but should trust in one's luck and make one's own mind up, courageously facing one's duty in each situation.
+The medievalist Elizabeth Solopova comments that unlike Aragorn, Denethor is incapable of displaying what Tolkien in Beowulf: the Monsters and the Critics called "northern courage", namely, the spirit to carry on in the face of certain defeat and death.
+Alex Davis, in the J.R.R.
+Tolkien Encyclopedia, writes that many critics have examined his fall and corrupted leadership, whereas Richard Purtill identifies Denethor's pride and egoism, a man who considers Gondor his property.